 Quick Guide

-Diagnosing the Features of Bipolar Disorder and Major Depressive Disorder
+Distinguishing the Features of Bipolar Disorder and Major Depressive Disorder

 Differentiating between unipolar (major depressive disorder) and bipolar depression is challenging.
 Depressive symptoms are the most frequently reported symptoms in individuals with bipolar I disorder, and they are almost identical to those in individuals with unipolar depression.
-This printable one-page guide is created to help you find the information you need quickly and easily.
+This printable 1-page guide is created to help you find the information you need quickly and easily.